nilm9/nilmonfort-blog/docs/index.md

   <div class="hero-content">
     <h1>Hey, I'm Nil Monfort</h1>

-    <p>I'm an AI/Machine Learning Engineer passionate about building intelligent systems that solve real-world problems.
+    <p>I'm an AI Cloud Engineer passionate about building intelligent systems that solve real-world problems.
 I write about RAG architectures, LLM applications, and the intersection of AI and clean software engineering.</p>

-    <p>Currently working as an AI Engineer at Inditex and sharing insights through <a href="/writing/">my writing</a>.</p>
+    <p>Currently working as an AI Engineer at Inditex and sharing insights through <a href="writing/">my writing</a>.</p>
   </div>

   <div class="hero-image">